act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Inapplicable Example 3

-Link is not included in the accesssibility tree:
+Link is not included in the accessibility tree:

 ```html
 <a